cardboard-iguana/cardboard-iguana.com/log/2022-03-15-itprotv-comptia-security-plus.md

 ### Server-Side vs. Client-Side Execution and Validation

-* CLIENT-SIDE VALIDATION: Input validation that occurs on the “user” side, such as in the web browser (via JavaScript) or within a compiled application.
+* CLIENT-SIDE VALIDATION: Input validation that occurs on the "user" side, such as in the web browser (via JavaScript) or within a compiled application.
 * SERVER-SIDE VALIDATION: Input validation that occurs on the server side (theoretically not accessible to the user).

 Client-side validation is recommended from a user experience perspective, but server-side validation is necessary to achieve any real application security.
 Ideally, use both.

 ### Data Exposure

-“Data exposure” occurs when sensitive information is transmitted or stored in unencrypted form (no matter how temporarily).
+"Data exposure" occurs when sensitive information is transmitted or stored in unencrypted form (no matter how temporarily).
 Key concerns:

 * Direct data exposure (for example, during upload)
 * Weak cryptography